Simdega: Small Hydel Power Projects

 Jharkhand Renewal Energy Development Agency (JREDA) has commissioned and erected four Small Hydel Power Projects at Bano, Tethaitangar, Kurdeg and Kolebeira in Simdega to facilitate power generation up to 25MW.

 Shellac

-Simdega is a leading producer of Shellac in India which is a highly demanded product in Defence Ammunition and Aviation industry and dyes and paint industry.
+Simdega is a leading producer of shellac in India which is a highly demanded product in Defence Ammunition and Aviation industry and dyes and paint industry.
 Majority of the produce is sold to neighbouring states which produce, market and sell the finished product.
-In spite of being a market leader in Shellac there are no Shellac based industry in Simdega.
+In spite of being a market leader in shellac, there is no shellac-based industry in Simdega.

 Transport

 Simdega is located at the intersection of Jharkhand-Odisha-Chhattisgarh borders.

-The city has a Bus Terminal where major routes buses ply from the city to cities in neighbouring states.
-Ranchi and Simdega are well connected by regular and deluxe Air-Conditioned buses which ply every hour.
+The city has a bus terminal where major routes buses ply from the city to cities in neighbouring states.
+Ranchi and Simdega are well connected by regular and deluxe air-Conditioned buses.